+- > approaches to identification

+- > assessment

+- intervention

+- provide support for SENCOs.

+- strengthen support between parents, school, social care and the health services.

+- share good practice.

+- provide training.

-- provide support for SENCOs; - strengthen support between parents, school, social care and the health services; - share good practice - provide training; - create and develop area networks for SENCOs; - ensure smooth transition between phases; - work with parents by providing impartial information about available support services. - The graduated approach at Overstone Park School School is linked to our pupil centred approach, which places the individual needs of the students firmly as a priority. - We are less concerned with a way of thinking about SEN students as being more or less able but in developing the understanding of our teachers in how to respond to the individual needs of the students and in making their experience as personalised as possible. - Where it is important to understand the specific nature of a diagnosis, staff will be given training and support appropriate to the teaching of the student.
+- create and develop area networks for SENCOs.

+- ensure smooth transition between phases.

+- work with parents by providing impartial information about available support services.

+- The graduated approach at Overstone Park School is linked to our pupil centered approach, which places the individual needs of the students firmly as a priority.

+- We are less concerned with a way of thinking about SEN students as being more or less able but in developing the understanding of our teachers in how to respond to the individual needs of the students and in making their experience as personalised as possible.

+- Where it is important to understand the specific nature of a diagnosis, staff will be given training and support appropriate to the teaching of the student.